jolmg/parsby/README.md

 #=> 'between(lit("<"), lit(">"), lit("foo"))'
 ```

+Having labels that resemble the source code is helpful for [the error
+messages](#expectationfailed).

 If we use `def` instead of `define_combinator`, then the label would be
 that of its definition.
 In the following case, it would be that assigned by
 `<`.